pdalcol/Zippex/README.md

 srcAttId     | Id         | ID of the attachment to unzip destObjId    | Id         | ID of the object to which unzipped files should be attached.
 If null the ParentId of the zip achive will be used fileNames    | String[]   | List containing file names to uncompress.
-If null, all files will be uncompressed attemptAsync | Boolean    | If true, it attempts to unzip in a future call
+If null, all files will be uncompressed attemptAsync | Boolean    | If true, it attempts to unzip files in a future call
 ######Example
 ```Apex
 Zipper.unzipAttachment('<ID_OF_ATTACHMENT>', null, null, false);